 - Remove dust and debris from your environment, an unclean environment can be quite stressful.
 If you can’t find the time to keep your environment clean, you should consider getting a professional cleaner to handle the task.

 Ask Your Family’s Help

 Sometimes it’s not easy for people to declutter and let go of their personal items.
 They have a sentimental attachment to these possessions and end up hoarding them even if they don’t need them.
-Luckily, your family can help avoid this problem.
-They will remove items you do not need and that aren’t of much value from your immediate surroundings and help reduce the clutter.
+Luckily, your family can help you avoid this problem.
+They will remove items you do not need and aren’t of much value from your immediate surroundings and help reduce the clutter.
 Working with your family on this cleanup project will also be a cathartic experience, especially if you’ve been distant and haven’t connected with them lately.